nFerrar/Iter/README.md

 # Iter
-A text adventure written in Python.
+A text adventure engine written in Python.
 Because I can.

 Conceptually, the idea of this little engine is flexibility through simplicity.
 Ideally anyone could grab this base engine and write their own little story driven adventure, or make a world to explore, even without Python experience.